Interpol (band): Marauder and A Fine Mess (2016–2019)

 In September 2016, Paul Banks revealed in an interview on Beats 1 that Interpol would resume writing in the fall.
 In January 2017, Interpol announced that their sixth album would be out in 2018 and that they would embark on a tour for Turn On the Bright Lights' 15th anniversary, playing the entire album front to back.
 In between the tour and announcement of the new album, they released an EP consisting of bonus tracks from El Pintor.
 The tracks included were "The Depths", "Malfeasance", and "What Is What".

 On May 24, 2018, Pitchfork noted that the name of the new album would be Marauder in their Guide to New Albums: Summer 2018 list.
 In June 2018, the band held a press conference in Mexico City and announced the Marauder release date, August 24, 2018.
 The same day they released the first single of the album entitled "The Rover".
 A month later Interpol released their second single from the album, "Number 10".
 On August 23, the music video for their single "If You Really Love Nothing" was released.

 On January 30, 2019, Interpol released "Fine Mess", a song that was left off of Marauder, as a single.
 On March 28, the band announced a new EP, A Fine Mess, consisting of songs from the Marauder sessions that didn't make the final cut, with a release date of May 17, 2019.
 On the same day, they released the second single off the EP, "The Weekend".
 On August 16, 2019, Our Love to Admire became unavailable on streaming platforms which caused some panic among fans.
 Lead singer Paul Banks quickly addressed the issue by reassuring fans via Twitter that the album would be returned to streaming platforms.
 On December 10, 2020, it was announced that Matador Records had finally acquired the rights to Interpol's entire catalog.

 The Other Side of Make-Believe (2020–present)

 Interpol began writing songs for a seventh studio album during the summer of 2020.
 The COVID-19 pandemic had impacted the way they wrote music; the band wrote in an Instagram post that they, at first, "had to use the internet to circulate ideas and collaborate remotely" before eventually being able to write music together in person at a house in the Catskill Mountains.
 They began recording the album in London during 2021 alongside producers Flood and Alan Moulder, the latter of whom previously mixed Interpol (2010) and El Pintor (2014).
 The album's first single "Toni" premiered on April 7.
-The album is titled The Other Side of Make-Believe and was released on July 15, 2022 along with a music video for "Gran Hotel".
+The Other Side of Make-Believe and was released on July 15, 2022, along with a music video for "Gran Hotel".

+Beginning in 2023, Chris Broome filled in for drummer Sam Fogarino, who was recovering from spinal surgery.

+On April 20, 2024, Interpol performed a free concert at the Zócalo in Mexico City to an estimated crowd of 160,000, the largest show of the band's career.